 €340 per year (including VAT).
 Avid also offers a “perpetual” license at

 €682: it doesn’t include all the goodies reserved to subscribers, it only comes with one year of updates and it’s so well hidden in the website I suspect they’ll remove it sooner or later.

 Just consider this: over the average years it takes REAPER to release two full major updates, I would have spent up to

 €3400 on Pro Tools alone.
 Pandemic or not, I seriously struggle to see why would I want to pay that much money when I can do the same things with a different software.

 I can install my copy of REAPER on Mac, Windows or Linux.
 If I need to, I can have it on all three at the same time, using the same serial I already bought.

-Since the video game industry is understandably bent towards Windows, it’s clear to me why a multi-platform capability is one of many reasons why REAPER became a standard.
-Given how easy is to export and re-import all the settings and customizations, I can easily keep my REAPER setup in sync on all systems.
+Since the video game industry is oriented towards Windows, it’s clear to me why a multi-platform capability is one of many reasons why REAPER became a standard.
+Given how easy is to export and re-import all the settings and customizations, I can easily keep my setup in sync on all systems.

 This was a biggie for me.
 I was stunned to discover that REAPER doesn’t have track types.
 In other words: it’s track agnostic.
 Despite an initial WTF moment, I’m now absolutely in love with the concept.
 In all the other DAWs I know, when I create new tracks I must at least select a type, along with some other information.
 Usually, a choice is requested to set the track as: